 III.
 CONCLUSION

-Based upon the evidence in the whole record and the documents incorporated herein, the Commissioners finds that Applicant's Application meets all applicable criteria and should be APPROVED on that basis subject to the conditions in the Final Order.
+Based upon the evidence in the whole record and the documents incorporated herein, the Board finds that the Application meets all applicable criteria and should be APPROVED on that basis subject to the conditions in the Final Order.